 Through my own ongoing research, I have become well aware that many of my experiences happen to a lot of other women.
 In fact, some of the facts and figures I have discovered are remarkable.

 A 2013 study revealed that experience of childhood maltreatment is common among individuals with bipolar disorder; rates in the region of 40–50% are typically reported.
-What make it even more worse is that , on average it takes 10.5 years to receive a correct diagnosis for bipolar in the UK, and before bipolar is diagnosed there is a misdiagnosis of an average of 3.5 times.
+What makes it even worse is that on average it takes 10.5 years to receive a correct diagnosis for bipolar in the UK, and before bipolar is diagnosed there is a misdiagnosis of an average of 3.5 times.

 The figures for postpartum mental illnesses are also troubling: An estimated 1 in 5 women develop postpartum depression (PPD) and up to half of them may be misdiagnosed if they have unrecognised manic or hypomanic symptoms, according to current evidence.
 A research review on bipolar postpartum depression suggests anywhere from 21% and 54% of women diagnosed with PPD meet formal diagnostic criteria for bipolar disorder.